David Clendon: Member of Parliament

-On 7 August 2017, Clendon and fellow Green Party MP Kennedy Graham announced that they were planning to resign as Green Party candidates for the 2017 election, after revelations that Party co-leader Metiria Turei committed benefit and electoral fraud.
+On 7 August 2017, Clendon and fellow Green Party MP Kennedy Graham announced that they were planning to resign as Green Party candidates for the 2017 election, after revelations that co-leader Metiria Turei committed benefit and electoral fraud.
 Graham and Clendon stated that their resignations were due to the public positions she had taken regarding her offending, and her subsequent refusal to step down from her leadership role.
-The next day, both Clendon and Graham resigned from the Party caucus, after there were moves to remove them involuntarily.
-On 9 August 2017, Turei resigned as co-leader of the Party and as a list candidate for the 2017 election.
+The next day, both Clendon and Graham resigned from the party caucus and as candidates, after there were moves to remove them involuntarily.
+On 9 August 2017, Turei resigned as co-leader of the party and as a list candidate for the 2017 election.
+Clendon did not ask to be reinstated after Turei's departure.
+He did not give a valedictory statement and left Parliament at the September 23 election.